-The recipe, below, is a novel hybrid of Carne Adovada and Texas Chili.
-It is an excellent source for burrito and enchilada filling.
+The recipe - below - is a novel hybrid of Carne Adovada and Texas chili.
+It serves as an excellent source for burrito filling - too.

-Blot the mass of ground pork with paper towels to remove excess moisture.
-Heat up a Dutch oven over a medium flame.
-Add pork and brown it in the bacon grease while breaking up the mass with a spatula.
-Throw in the onions, chile sauce, Mexican oregano, cumin, garlic, and salt.
-Adjust the liquid level with water, beer, or white wine to barely cover the meat/sauce mixture.
-Braise over a low flame for 1 1/2 hours, stirring periodically.
+Blot the pork cubes with paper towels to remove the excess moisture.
+Heat-up a Dutch oven over a medium flame.
+Brown the pork in bacon grease.
+Degrease the pan.
+Throw in the onions, chile sauce, wine, Mexican oregano, cumin, garlic and salt to taste.
+Adjust the liquid level with water to barely cover the meat/sauce mixture.
+Braise over a low flame for 2 hours, stirring periodically.
 Place heaping dollups of the meat/sauce mixture into pre-warmed flour tortillas.
-Top with cheese and roll up in burrito fashion.
-Finish off with sour cream and salsa.
+Top with grated, Longhorn cheese and roll up in burrito fashion.
+Finish off with sour cream and salsa - if desired.